 Competitors may infringe our intellectual property rights or those of our licensors.
 To prevent infringement or unauthorized use, we may be required to file infringement claims, which can be expensive and time-consuming.
 In addition, in a patent infringement proceeding, a court may decide that a patent we own or in-license is not valid, is unenforceable and/or is not infringed.
 If we or any of our potential future collaborators were to initiate legal proceedings against a third party to enforce a patent directed at one of our product candidates, the defendant could counterclaim that our patent is invalid and/or unenforceable in whole or in part.
 In patent litigation in the United States, defendant counterclaims alleging invalidity and/or unenforceability are commonplace.
 Grounds for a validity challenge include an alleged failure to meet any of several statutory requirements, including lack of novelty, obviousness or non-enablement.
 Grounds for an unenforceability assertion could include an allegation that someone connected with prosecution of the patent withheld relevant information from the USPTO or made a misleading statement during prosecution.
 Third parties may also raise similar claims before the USPTO, even outside the context of litigation.
 For example, third parties may petition the USPTO for post-grant review within nine months of our patent's issuance date.
-Further, after the USPTO period for filing post-grant review has expired, third parties may file a petition for inter partes review on certain grounds.
+Further, after the USPTO period for filling post-grant review has expired, third parties may file a petition for inter partes review on certain grounds.
 Similar mechanisms for challenging the validity and enforceability of a patent exist in ex-U.S. patent offices and may result in the revocation, cancellation, or amendment of any ex-U.S. patents we hold in the future.
-The outcome following legal assertions of invalidity and unenforceability is unpredictable, and prior art could render our patents or those of our licensors invalid.
-If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on such product candidate.
+The outcome following legal assertions of invalidity and unenforceability, we would lose at least part, and perhaps all, of the patent protection on such product candidate.
 Such a loss of patent protection would have a material adverse impact on our business.